secure-software-engineering/neck/README.md

 ## Using SLASH tool

-Use `$ build/tools/neck/neck --module some-file.ll` to run the SLASH tool on the `some-file.ll` LLVM IR file.
+Use `$ ./detect-neck.sh external/slash-dataset/wc.ll` to run the SLASH tool on the `external/slash-dataset/wc.ll` LLVM IR file.

 ## Tests